hardyoyo/RodmanPottingerCookbook/recipes/PastaInInstantPot.md

 sealing.
 Set the time using the time you found in the chart below.
 Natural release for **exactly 5 minutes**.
 If you let it sit any longer, your pasta will over-cook and be a sticky mess.
 Release pressure and open the lid.
 Give the pasta a good stir, about 20-30 times.
-If you're adding sauce, you can add it now.
+If you’re adding sauce, you can add it now.
 Put the lid back on (no need to lock it), leave the pasta for 5-10 minutes more.
 This is the most important part, your pasta is still cooking.
 After 5 minutes or so, the pasta is ready to eat.
 Enjoy!